judith-tonhauser/projective-probability-ARCHIVED/plan.md

 	Does Bill sound like he is contradicting himself?
 - Response on slider from 0/no to 1/yes
-- For each predicate, we calculate the mean contradiction rating: the higher the mean contradiction rating, the more veridical the predicate is.
 - Materials: atomic sentences with 20 attitude predicates, 20 clausal complements per predicate

 	==> 400 stimuli total
 - Each participant sees each attitude predicate with a unique clausal complement.
 If we want 10 ratings per combination, we need 4,000 ratings total.
+- For each predicate, we calculate the mean contradiction rating: the higher the mean contradiction rating, the more veridical the predicate is.
+- Results: We expect to find that contradictoriness is not a binary but a gradient property.
+This would not mean that "entailment" (the technical term from semantics is gradient), but that a predicate whose clausal complement is not entailed may be more or less "veridical" (if we re-define "veridicality" as a gradient property).

 ## Projectivity experiment